atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimizing-data-queries-with-redshift.md

 ### AWS Platform

 AWS is an ever expanding cloud platform provided by Amazon.
 AWS is widely used in the business space to host websites, run virtual servers, and much more.
-Redshift is a part of Amazon’s ecosystem which means it can be easily linked with other Amazon services like: S3, DynamoDB, and Amazon EMR using Multiple Parallel Processing(MPP).
+Redshift is a part of Amazon's ecosystem which means it can be easily linked with other Amazon services like: S3, DynamoDB, and Amazon EMR using Multiple Parallel Processing(MPP).
 MPP is the process of using multiple process nodes to speed up the transfer of data.
 When all of your services are on AWS you can optimize more than just your data queries by improving transfer times to other databases or buckets on your AWS account.

 Another benefit of being on the AWS platform is the security.
 AWS allows you to grant very specific security clearances to their AWS instances and the same goes for Redshift.
 You can create a variety of “Security Groups” and “[IAM”(Identity and Access Management)](https://aws.amazon.com/iam/) settings to lock down your data and keep it safe from outside groups.
 This optimizes time savings by freeing users from having to maintain third party security settings.